Trade directory · Dover metro · Delaware

 What insurance do electrical contractors need in Delaware?

-Delaware mandates $300,000 general liability minimum for electrical contractors.
-Workers compensation is required with employees, and $500,000 professional liability is recommended for comprehensive coverage.
+Delaware mandates minimum $300,000 general liability coverage for electrical contractors.
+Workers compensation required if you have employees.
+Professional liability recommended for additional protection.

 § F · Directory